medibloc/panacea-js-old/docs/panaceajs.rst

 ``nodes`` - ``Array``: The array of node URL that will be used for the request.

 ..
 Hint::
-    The medjs client sends a request to one of the nodes.
+    The panaceajs client sends a request to one of the nodes.
 If the request fails, it automatically retries the request to another node.

 .. include:: include_blockchain_note.rst